hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   - `LFU`: With _Least Frequently Used_ elements are removed from the cache being used (accessed) least frequently.
   - `RANDOM`: Random elements are removed from the cache, no information about access frequency or last access are taken into account.
   - `NONE`: No elements will be removed from the cache at all.
+- `eviction-percentage`: The eviction percentage property **(currently available on Hi-Density storage only)** defines the amount of percentage of the cache that will be evicted when the threshold is reached.
+Can be set to any integer number between 0 and 100, defaults to 0.
+- `eviction-threshold-percentage`: the eviction threshold property **(currently available on Hi-Density storage only)** defines a threshold when reached to trigger the eviction process.
+Can be set to any integer number between 0 and 100, defaults to 0.

-Since `javax.cache.configuration.MutableConfiguration` misses those additional configuration properties Hazelcast ICache extension provides an extended configuration class called `com.hazelcast.config.CacheConfig`.
-All above shown properties can be configured using this `javax.cache.configuration.CompleteConfiguration` implementation by using the corresponding setter methods.
+Since `javax.cache.configuration.MutableConfiguration` misses the above additional configuration properties, Hazelcast ICache extension provides an extended configuration class called `com.hazelcast.config.CacheConfig`.
+This class is an implementation of `javax.cache.configuration.CompleteConfiguration` and all the properties shown above can be configured using its corresponding setter methods.

 ### Async Operations

-As another addition of Hazelcast ICache over the normal JCache specification, Hazelcast provides asynchronous versions of almost all operations, returning a `com.hazelcast.core.ICompletableFuture`.
-Using those methods and the returned future objects it is possible to use JCache in a reactive way by registering zero or more callbacks on the future to prevent blocking the current thread.
+As another addition of Hazelcast ICache over the normal JCache specification, Hazelcast provides asynchronous versions of almost all methods, returning a `com.hazelcast.core.ICompletableFuture`.
+By using these methods and the returned future objects, JCache can be used in a reactive way by registering zero or more callbacks on the future to prevent blocking the current thread.

+Name of the asynchronous versions of the methods append the phrase `Async` to the method name.
+A sample code is shown below using the method `putAsync()`.

 ```java
 ICache<Integer, String> unwrappedCache = cache.unwrap( ICache.class );